Katerynakulik/todo-app/README.md

 - Input Validation: User input (e.g., priority level, task ID) is checked to handle empty or non-numeric values, preventing application crashes and ensuring a smooth user experience.
 - API Errors: Comprehensive try/except blocks are used to catch critical errors, such as connection failures or API limitations.

-## 🖼️ Usage Examples and Manual Testing
+## User Experience, Usage Examples and Manual Testing

 The following screenshots demonstrate the core functionalities of the To-Do List Manager in the command-line interface.